Eliphaz21/CTF-Write-up/README.md

 this the erp
 ctf practive carefully
 this the erp i have been working as full satck cycber secuiryt guy mainlly wowktin on this stuff and also know
-___TODAys ___
-plan:wotking as team ,on shadcn componet addingof RNN and also atention mechanishms in deep learning